google-research/deeplab2/g3doc/projects/kmax_deeplab.md

 We explore kMaX-DeepLab model variants that are built on top of several backbones (e.g., ResNet [3], MaX-S [1], and ConvNeXt [4]).

+The ImageNet pretrained weights are located in [checkpoints](./imagenet_pretrained_checkpoints.md).
+For the model zoo below, we use the following pretrained checkpoints:

+1. `Simple training strategy`: ResNet-50

+2. `Strong training strategy`: Axial-ResNet-50 (MaX-S w/ GeLU)

+3. `Converted from official weights`: ConvNeXt

 ### COCO Panoptic Segmentation

 We provide checkpoints pretrained on COCO 2017 panoptic train set and evaluated